 Digi-Clima is an Octave/Matlab application for the semi-automatic processing of historical graphical rain records.
 In our country, historical rain records are kept from the early 1900's, most of them in paper.
 All this data is of great value, but its use is limited due to its paper-format storage, and its preservation is in danger.
-Digi-clima aims at digitalizing the pluviographic records to preserve the data and to allow an easier access to it; these records are stored in graph paper bands containing the pluviometer output for a certain time period, which can be divided into intervals with each one looking like a continuous growing monotone function, Fig. 2 shows three scanned pluviometer output bands.
-More than 20000 data bands are available from the last 30 years of the national flooding and the stormwater management systems.
-Digitalizing one band takes about ten minutes, thus, parallel computing is critical to reduce the total processing time.
+Digi-clima aims at digitalizing the pluviographic records to preserve the data and to allow an easier access to it.
+The records are stored in paper data bands, such as the one showed in Figure 2.
+20000 data bands are available, from the last 30 years of the national flooding and the stormwater management systems.
+Digitalizing one band takes about ten minutes.
+Thus, parallel computing is critical to reduce the total processing time.